 But the gorgeous view of the Susquehanna just might have been my favourite point of it all.
 Even on a cloudy day, it was absolutely stunning!

 Even with these must-see spots throughout Harrisburg, I know we hardly saw all that Harrisburg has to offer.
-While COVID’s halted our travel plans for the time being, it’s definitely a city we’ll have to return to, not to mention the larger Hershey-Harrisburg area!
+While COVID’s halted our travel plans for the time being, a weekend in Harrisburg is definitely one we’ll have to return to, not to mention the larger Hershey-Harrisburg area!